 Motion graphics: Animating the Xe Journey

-The animation was rendered out in greyscale with and alpha channel to be colourized in After Effects using CC Toner and later composited into various graphical elements and live action shots.
+The animation was rendered out in greyscale with an alpha channel to be colourised in After Effects using CC Toner and later composited into various graphical elements and live action shots.

 Once we had the edit signed off by the client we began the process of embedding the animation into the live action shots.
-Joe Fellows explains, “Matching the camera movement is vital when trying to embed elements into live action shot, so this meant firstly tracking or stabilizing the shots.
-We used Mocha Pro to do the tracking, stabilizing and rotoscoping.
+Joe Fellows explains, “Matching the camera movement is vital when trying to embed elements into live action shot, so this meant firstly tracking or stabilising the shots.
+We used Mocha Pro to do the tracking, stabilising and rotoscoping.
 Using the ‘roto’ masks created in Mocha Pro we created travelling mattes in After Effects.
-We would improve the mattes by adding high contrast mattes pulled from the original shots, this was things like earrings and hair”.
+We would improve the mattes by adding high contrast mattes pulled from the original shots, including elements such as earrings and hair”.
 Below is a screen capture of the masks in Mocha Pro we used to rotoscope.

 Some of the shots needed background replacement.
 Using the mattes we were able to isolate the foreground subjects.
 Then using a combination of Mocha Pro, Adobe Photoshop and After Effects we could remove or replace background elements to help improve the shots and help the graphics stand out more.
 In the shot below we removed a plant and shelving directly behind the subject.